csibman27/moviesApp/README.md

 #### Fantasy Movies.

-> Lists movies that is user defined.
+> Lists of movies that is user defined.

 ![][tmolnar_fantasy]

+> Date picker for movie release date

+![][tmolnar_fantasy_date]

-## Authentication. (if relevant)
+## Routes.

-#### Protected routes

-[List all the routes in your app and highlight those that are protected/private (require authentication).]

-e.g.

-+ /movies/{id}- List of 20  movies from the Discover endpoint,
++ /movies/{id} - List of movies from the Discover endpoint.
-+ /movies/favourites
++ /movies/favourites - Favourite movies in a separate page.
 + /movies/{id} - Detailed information on a specific movie.
-+ /movies/upcoming
++ /movies/upcoming - List of upcoming movies from upcoming endpoint.
++ /movies/popular - A list of popular movies from top rated TMDB endpoint.
++ /movies/similar - A list of similar movies from similar and search TMDB endpoints.
-+ /reviews/{id} (Protected) - The full text of a movie review.
++ /reviews/{id} - The full text of a movie review.
++ /tvshows - A list of popular TV Shows from tv TMDB endpoint.
++ /tvshow/:id - A particular TV Show details page using tv endpoint.
-+ /movie/{movie_id}/similar - A list of similar movies.
++ /actors - A list of actors from TMDB popular endpoint.
++ /actor/:id - A specific actor's biography using person endpoint.
-+ /person/{person_id} (Protected) - A specific actor's bio.
++ /actor/:id/movies - A specific actor's movies using person endpoint.
-+ etc
-+ etc

-#### Protected functionality. (if relevant)

-[ Briefly state any app functionality that requires authentication, e.g. only authenticated users can tag a movie as a 'favourite'.]

-#### Supabase (if relevant)

-[Include a screenshot(s) from your Supabase account that verifies its use for this app. ]

-## Deployment (if relevant).

-[Specify the URL of your deployed app and include a screenshot(s) from your deployment platform account (e.g. Vercal) that verifies its use for this app.
-Set up a registered user for your app and specify their credentials.

-Username: test1 ; Password: pass1
-]

-## Persistence (if relevant).

-[If you are persisting data to the Supabase backend (e.g. favourite movies, fantasy movie), include screenshots with appropriate captions to verify this aspect. ]
++ /fantasy - Fantasy movie form including fantasy movie list

 ## Additional Information.